xnyan/domino/README.md

 For example, the root directory of this repo is $GOPATH/src/domino

 ## Source Code
-This repo has a prototype of Domino and an implementation of SMR using Fast Paxos.
-It also contains implementations of EPaxos, Mencius, and Multi-Paxos, which are imported from https://github.com/efficient/epaxos
+This repo has a prototype of Domino and an implementation of Fast Paxos without fault tolerance.
+The repo also contains the implementations of EPaxos, Mencius, and Multi-Paxos, which are imported from https://github.com/efficient/epaxos

 /dynamic is the source code of Domino.
 Dynamic is an alias name of Domino in the repo because of historic reasons.
 TODO: rename dynamic to domino.